limaosen0/AS-GCN/README.md

 ```

 # Environments
-We use the similar IO and system configuration like ST-GCN, where the torchlight module should be set up.
+We use the similar input/output interface and system configuration like ST-GCN, where the torchlight module should be set up.

 # Citation